Can dogs eat honeydew melon? Is honeydew good for dogs to eat, or is it best to pass and choose a different snack for your furry friend?

-On one hand, it contains a very high amount of sugar.
-On the other hand though, it contains a lot of vitamin C.
+On one hand, it has a very high amount of sugar.
+On the other hand though, it has a lot of vitamin C.

-Can dogs eat honeydew?
+Can dogs eat honeydew melon?
 Truthfully, honeydew really isn’t good OR bad for dogs.
-It’s negative and positive aspects really cancel out.
+Its negative and positive aspects really cancel out.

-It probably isn’t the best food to give to your dog, since there are plenty of less sugary foods out there that are high in vitamin C. However, it won’t cause your dog any long-term damage if he or she has a bite or two.
+It probably isn’t the best food to give to your dog.
+There are plenty of less sugary foods out there that are high in vitamin C. But, it won’t cause your dog any long-term damage if he or she has a bite or two.

 Honeydew is okay as the occasional snack, but really shouldn’t be part of your pup’s main diet.